skip to main content

 What Is A Fried Egg Error Coin?

-A 'fried egg error' coin is a type of minting error that affects bi-metallic coins like UK £1s and £2s.
-During the minting process, the two parts of the coin should become fused together, but in the case of a fried egg error, a minor misalignment or flaw in the metal, results in the silver-coloured inner disc appearing to leak out from the centre of the design, like the yolk of a runny fried egg.
-Mostly, these errors are quite minor, but occasionally, fried egg errors are significant and unmistakable.
+A 'fried egg error' coin is a type of minting error that affects bi-metallic coins like UK £1s and £2s, resulting in the silver-coloured inner disk appearing to leak out from the centre of the design, like the yolk of a runny egg.

 UK 2015 Technology Two Pound

-This fried egg error appears on a 2015-dated Two Pound coin issued for circulation by The Royal Mint.
-This piece features the 'Technology' design, originally created for the first modern £2s, paired with Ian Rank-Broadley's portrait of Queen Elizabeth II on the obverse.
+This fried egg error appears on a 2015 Two Pound coin issued for circulation by The Royal Mint.
+This piece features the 'Technology' design, created for the first modern £2s, paired with a portrait of Queen Elizabeth II.

 Are Fried Egg Errors Rare?

-Many UK £2 and £1 coins show evidence of a minor sort of fried egg error where the design is not quite lined up with the bi-metallic metal blank.
-You are likely to have a couple of coins like this in your wallet right now.
-However, dramatic and very obvious fried egg errors like this one are very rare and are seldom found in circulation.
+Many UK £2 and £1 coins show a minor fried egg error, where the design is not quite aligned properly.
+However, dramatic, obvious fried egg errors like this are very rare and seldom seen in circulation.

-The Britannia Coin Company is the UK's leading retailer of modern error coins and rare Royal Mint releases.
-We buy and sell a wide range of scarce and sought-after coins, including 'fried egg' errors and other minting errors.
+The Britannia Coin Company is the UK's leading retailer of modern error coins and rare releases from The Royal Mint.
+We buy and sell a wide range of scarce and sought-after coins, including 'fried egg' errors and other mint error coins.